bonitoo-io/www/src/pages/about/index.md

 Bonitoo team is located in both the Czech Republic and Vietnam.
 The Czech legal entity is named Bonitoo and was established in March 2017.
-The Vietnamese team operates under the business entity named RND4U, Ltd.
+The Vietnamese team operates under the business entity named RND4U, Ltd. that was established in October 2016.

 ### Bonitoo Organization Evolution